Die Hard: Development and writing

 The development of Die Hard began in 1987, when screenwriter Jeb Stuart was in dire financial straits.
 His script purchased by Columbia Pictures had been abandoned and a contract at Walt Disney Pictures was not providing him with sufficient income.
 Stuart had six weeks between contracted work so his agent Jeremy Zimmer contacted Lloyd Levin, the head of development at the Gordon Company, a producing arm of 20th Century Fox.

 Levin asked Stuart to work on an adaptation of the 1979 novel Nothing Lasts Forever written by former private investigator Roderick Thorp.
 Thorp had been inspired to write Nothing Lasts Forever by a dream he had—in which armed assailants chase a man through a building—after watching the 1974 disaster film The Towering Inferno.
-Fox had adapted the book's 1966 predecessor, The Detective, for the 1968 film starring Frank Sinatra as NYPD detective Joe Leland, and purchased the sequel rights before Nothing Lasts Forever had been written.
+Fox had adapted the book's 1966 predecessor, The Detective, for the 1968 film The Detective starring Frank Sinatra as NYPD detective Joe Leland, and purchased the sequel rights before Nothing Lasts Forever had been written.

 Levin gave Stuart creative freedom as long as he retained the Christmas-in-Los-Angeles setting; the concept, he considered, would provide an interesting aesthetic.
 The film was pitched as "Rambo in an office building", referring to the successful Rambo film series.
 Producers Lawrence Gordon and Joel Silver hired director John McTiernan because of his work with them on the successful 1987 action film Predator.
 McTiernan agreed to direct on the condition that the film would have "some joy" and not simply contain "mean, nasty acts", seen in other terrorist films.

 Stuart began working 18-hour days at his office at Walt Disney Studios in Burbank, which left him exhausted and "on edge".
 After an argument with his wife, he went for a drive and saw a box in his lane; unable to avoid it, he was forced to drive over it and discovered it to be empty.
 According to Stuart, he pulled over on the side of the freeway, his "heart pounding".
 From this, Stuart conceived a central theme of the story of a man who should have apologized to his wife before a catastrophe.
 He returned home to reconcile with his wife and wrote 35 pages that night.
 To shape the McClanes' relationship, Stuart also drew upon the marital problems of his peers, including divorces and ex-wives reverting to use their maiden name.

 Jeb Stuart wrote his initial draft in his office at the Walt Disney Studios in Burbank, California.